-Why I support and all girls robotics team.
+Why I support an all girls robotics team.

 Why I support an All Girls Robotics team